NikoHsu/page/_pages/about.md

 - Controller built using the NXP K60 MCU;
 - Embedded image and data processing algorithms, automatic line-following and control algorithms;
 - Main control circuitry as well as motor drive circuitry.
+- It can adapt to various types of roads and park in garages.
+(See video for details)

 - **Reinforcement learning for unmanned aerial vehicles formation decision-making**